allenoleary/allenoleary_posts/Aftermath.md

 Aftermath will be a grand hack.
 Using tools, technologies and concepts that corporations currently use for survailence marketing to both expose and use that information in the production of cultural meaning that cannot be owned and recirculated by those same corporations.

 Aftermath is therefore an explicit critique of the singluarising narrative urge and, by extension, cultural monism - the reduction of things to 'a single source of truth' that are then typed and resold.
-Unlike conventional 'life writing' it is not aiming to reduce to essences or make sense of the past, rather it is aiming to write like life is experienced - a glorious, untamable, riot.
+Unlike conventional life writing it is not aiming to reduce to essences or make sense of the past, rather it is aiming to write like life is experienced - a glorious, untamable, riot... or maybe a party.

 It is explicitly about detaching true self as multiple from the machinery of priority and privledge.
-Mark Zuckerberg said that people nshould only use their real names online and implied that anyone who had more than one name, or used aliases is criminal at worst and inauthentic at best.
+Mark Zuckerberg said that people should only use their real names online and implied that anyone who had more than one name, or used aliases is criminal at worst and inauthentic at best.
 Of course he would say that he has a lot of money to make from real names.
 However people use aliases for legtimate reasons, but, crucially aliases make it more difficult for survilance marketing to 'remarket' to you.

 Living or writing the aliased, messy, multiple, untyped self has become then, not just a literary trophe or style, but an act of subversion.
 Of course that style of subversion is priviledged and positioned - I can afford the time and have sufficient agency to do so - but it also is located in the very heart of the territory; it is my time and agency and money that are being mined by the corporations.
 Is it a stretch to say that it is more revolutionary to create multiple selves and aliases than it is to protest in Trafalgar Square?
-As XXX points out in XXX it is pointless to strom the embassy becuase the real power is in owning infastructure and data and algorhythms.
+Is it pointless to strom the embassy becuase the real power is in owning infastructure and data and algorhythms?

+## Challenges

+There ar nultiple challenges in this work:

+The writing itself.
+This will involve more research on the topic as well as continually pushing on the content and style.

+Web development: Using graph databases in content management solutions is a niche and new area and one I don't know a lot about; there are multiple technical challenges here that might require relationships with a couple of developers or agency/company sponsorship in order to utlimately achieve the technical capability I need.

-There are some interesting questions to research in here; Is it possible to alter a facebook profile of yourself by using 'dazzle data'?
+Data and adtech: There are some interesting questions to research in here; Is it possible to alter a facebook profile of yourself by using 'dazzle data'?
+Can you 'pass' a creative work inside an adnetwork?
+Will I need to create my own deep data hooks?

-This active critique and contestation in the

-In this way Aftermath will be something of a return and development for me to a critical stance I took many years ago in a hyperessay from 1996 S.I.N.
-(Self-intra-network) I wrote while at Swinburne in Melbourne studying electronic fiction (Post Grad Diploma in Writing).
-It's youthful work, but there is some solid work on identity in the age of the network in it - this page gives a flavour.
+Marketting: As this project will be using marketting techniques I will need to understand them better and extend knowledge of analytics, multivariate testing, SEO and other techniques of attraction.

-Sketch plan
+##Sketch plan

-## Writing plan
+### Writing plan

-While I have some existing work on the
+While I have some existing work in the form of the play and around 70k words of a novel there is a lot to do to extend that further.
+There is also a degree of complex planning to do as I think the best way to proceed is to create one full layer as a Minimal Viable Product and then work to add further layers over time.

 ## Technical road map

 In order to achieve the piece as whole I will need to work through a number of technical issues:

-Understand the graphing database and how to use it to store and retrieve information Integrate graph engine with a content management system (drupal) Desing and code content engine
+ - Understand the graphing database and how to use it to store and retrieve information
+ - Integrate graph engine with a content management system
+ - Design and code the content engine
-Design and code a front-end for the work, something that will allow users to choose Intergrate analytics for reporting but also for
+ - Design and code a front-end for the work, something that will allow users to choose
+ - Intergrate analytics for reporting but also for
-Layer in marketing technologies (multivariate testing) Understand adnetwork and facebook APIs; work out how to use them creatively then integrate into the CMS
+ - Layer in marketing technologies
+ - Understand adnetwork and facebook APIs; work out how to use them creatively then integrate into the CMS

 ## Form roadmap